Topological Signatures of ReLU Neural Network Activation Patterns: Limitations and future directions

 The major limitation of these methods is the computational complexity of the algorithms being employed.
 Scaling these tools to more complex neural architectures presents several challenges since the number of polytopes grows polynomially with network width and exponentially with depth \cite{Raghu2017, Hanin2019b}---while also scaling exponentially with input dimension.
 This exponential growth makes direct application of these methods computationally prohibitive for deep networks or high-dimensional inputs---with the current algorithms.
 Likewise, computing eigenvalues and eigenvectors of the graph Laplacian is also computational expensive.

 For future work, potential mitigation strategies could involve projecting the activation patterns onto principal components, thus reducing the effective dimensionality while preserving essential topological characteristics.
 Additionally, approximation algorithms for homology computation \cite{Otter2017} or sampling-based approaches could enable analysis of larger networks while sacrificing some precision in the topological measurements.
 Implementing algorithms and methods for quicker computation is also a worthwhile endeavour---for example, the TRACEMIN-Fiedler algorithm \cite{TRACEMIN-Fiedler} for Fiedler-vector computation.
 Further future work involves establishing theoretical justification of these empirical conclusions, exploring similar methods for multiclass classification problems, studying the topological invariance of the Euler characteristic, and investigating how the polyhedral decomposition evolves during training near decision boundaries using geometrically-informed filtrations, rather than the random filtrations employed in this work.
+In addition, as a reviewer noted, the relationship between grokking and larger polytopes suggests a potential link to circuit formation \cite{nanda2023progress}, wherein larger polytopes correspond to ``cleaner'', less complex circuits.

-A promising direction for future endevers involves extending our topological analysis to classification tasks.
+Another promising direction for future endevers involves extending our topological analysis to classification tasks.
 Recent work, \cite{masden2025algorithmic} demonstrates that the dual complex of ReLU networks forms a cubical complex, enabling the use of GUDHI.
 Building on this framework, we can investigate how the polyhedral decomposition evolves during training near decision boundaries using geometrically-informed filtrations.
 By tracking polytope birth and death through ``boundary-aware'' persistent homology across training epochs, we may characterize topological signatures of learning phenomena such as grokking, where networks transition from memorization to generalization.
 This temporal topological analysis could inform training algorithms that explicitly consider geometric complexity during optimization.
+More about the scalability issues can be found in Appendix \ref{app:scalability}.